Puffing Billy Railway: Structure

-In recent years, all volunteers that work on the railway have been directly engaged by the ETRB and are required to register and complete a range of induction processes.
-The railway still relies heavily on the volunteers that welcome guests from all parts of the world and are highly trained to supply the safe and successful operations of Puffing Billy Railway.
+All volunteers on the railway were directly engaged by the ETRB and were required to register and complete a range of induction processes.
+The railway still relied heavily on the volunteers, who welcome guests from all parts of the world and are highly trained to supply the safe and successful operation of the railway.

-There are many roles required to operate a heritage steam railway in a modern compliance world.
-These include signalmen, guards, firemen, engine cleaners, drivers, track patrollers, fire patrollers, safeworkers, Station-masters, conductors, booking clerks, refreshment staff, gardeners, maintenance workers, researchers, and administration.
-Staff also operate across management, finance, HR, OH&S, Child Safety, workshops, way and works, and operational staff to support the volunteer roles.
+There are many roles required to operate a heritage steam railway in compliance with modern obligastions.
+They include signalmen, guards, firemen, engine cleaners, drivers, track patrollers, fire patrollers, safeworkers, station-masters, conductors, booking clerks, refreshment staff, gardeners, maintenance workers, researchers, and administration.
+Staff also operate across management, finance, human relations (HR), Occupational Health and Safety (OH&S), child safety, workshops, way and works, and operational staff who support the volunteer roles.

-In 2022, the Emerald Tourist Railway Act 1977 was replaced by a new Act called the Puffing Billy Railway Act 2022.
-This act was partly influenced by the recommendations of the 2018 Ombudsman Report into the activities of Robert Whitehead at Puffing Billy Railway and other heritage railway groups around Victoria.
-The new Act modernised the governance of the railway and in particular the selection of Board members and reporting to the relevant minister.
+In 2022, the Emerald Tourist Railway Act 1977 was replaced by the Puffing Billy Railway Act 2022.
+That move was partly influenced by the recommendations in the 2018 report by the Victorian Ombudsman on the activities of child sex offender Robert Whitehead at the Puffing Billy Railway and other Victorian heritage railway organisations.
+The new act replaced the ETRB with the Puffing Billy Railway Board, the role of which was "to operate, manage and maintain the infrastructure and assets of the Puffing Billy Railway".
+The running of trains services remained largely in the hands of volunteers organised by the Puffing Billy Preservation Society, and they continue to be at the core of the day-to-day operation of the railway.

-Volunteers remain at the core of the operation of the railway and the new Act continues the need for volunteers to be registered with the Board.
-The Preservation Society does not have direct management or involvement in the operation of the railway.

-Operation

-Belgrave houses the main offices of the railway, the locomotive running shed and locomotive workshops; it is the base for track maintenance operations.
-Other offices are located at Emerald).
-Trains from Belgrave generally travel to Lakeside.
-The railway operates every day of the year except Christmas Day.

-A popular feature of a ride on Puffing Billy was sitting on the ledge of the open-sided carriages.
-After a crash between a train and a minibus at the Menzies Creek level crossing on 5 March 2018, this practice was suspended.
-The suspension was permanently lifted on 4 February 2022.

-There is a narrow-gauge railway museum at Menzies Creek station, which reopened in March 2022 after re-development.
-It is open on Friday, Saturday and Sunday.